Wenckebach Vs. Sinus Pause >3 Seconds on Your Watch ECG

 Still Not Sure if It’s Wenckebach or Sinus Pause >3 Seconds on Your ECG?

 Differentiating between Wenckebach vs sinus pause >3 seconds on your ECG can be tricky.
 If you’re still looking for help interpreting your ECG further, check out the Qaly app on App Store or Play Store.
 On Qaly, human experts will interpret your ECGs within minutes, day or night.
-Try out the Qaly app for free today!
+Try out the Qaly app today!